Black Rubber Shoes: History

-The show started in 1999 and is now broadcast on the Korean network Tooniverse and KBS.
+Since the show debuted in 1999, it has become beloved by many children.
+It was broadcast on KBS 2 TV.
+The original version is a comic by Lee Woo-Young.
+The first broadcast for a special for Lunar New Year's Day program was so popular that it was made into a new series from 2000 to 2004.

-On November 19, 2020, it was released exclusively at CGV under the theatrical version titled "The Black Rubber Shoes of Memories".
+On November 19, 2020, it was released exclusively at CGV under the theatrical version titled The Black Rubber Shoes of Memories.
 Starting with the series of cartoons, it was the first time in 28 years that a theatrical version was made, and even with a TV animation as the starting point, it was the first theatrical version in 20 years.

 Animation

 The animation was produced and invested by Korea Broadcasting Corporation, Saehan Production, Hoseo University, and Hoseo Venture Investment (a company invested by Hoseo University), while KBS Media acted as a PR and business window.

 After making its debut as a special broadcast on New Year's Day in 1999 on Korean Broadcasting, the first TV series with 13 episodes was produced and aired in 2000.
 After that, it aired every Wednesday from June 16, 2004, to January 5, 2005.

 (Second TV series) Some content was re-broadcast from May 25, 2005, to June 30, 2005, due to viewers' request for rebroadcast, and a new TV series was produced and aired in mid-May 2005.
 Like the original cartoon, the animation mainly dealt with the growing up of the brothers, and the special feature 〈The Ordeal of Barley Mountain〉, a trilogy, tells the story of overcoming difficulties due to sudden unemployment of the father through family love.

 From October 28, 2009, to November 11, 2009, and Children's Day (HD version), the episode was re-broadcast from May 1, 2013, to May 3, 2013.
-In 2015, the 4 black rubber shoes, which were jointly produced by reuniting with Hyeongseol-N after 10 years, aired from May 11th to August 10th.
+In 2015, the 4 black rubber shoes, which were jointly produced by reuniting with Hyeongseol-N after 10 years, aired from May 11 to August 10.